datomatic/enum-helper/README.md

     ...
 ```
 ##### Using Translation Strings As Keys
-Language strings are stored as JSON files in the lang directory (ex. `lang/it.json`).
+Language strings are stored as JSON files in the lang directory (e.g. `lang/it.json`).
 ```json
 {
     "enums.Namespace\\StatusString.PENDING": "In attesa",